alexandrust88/argocd-basics-training/content/en/docs/05/helm.md

 Open your Browser and verify whether you can access the application.

-## Task {{% param sectionnumber %}}.4: Create a second application representing the production stage
+## Task   .4: Create a second application representing the production stage

 Let's now also deploy an application for the production stage.